smrg-uob/cpex/README.md

 -	scipy: version 1.2.1
 -	matplotlib: version 3.0.3

 Backward compatability to Python 3.5 is likely but not guaranteed.
+Scraping functionality requires Abaqus.

 Installation
 ------------